-In the study of Modern History at Stage 2, students investigate the growth of modern nations at a time of rapid global change.
+Students investigate the growth of modern nations at a time of rapid global change.
 They engage in a study of one nation, and of interactions between or among nations.

 In their study of one nation, students investigate the social, political, and economic changes that shaped the development of that nation.
 They develop insights into the characteristics of a modern nation, and the crises and challenges that have confronted it.
 Students also consider the ways in which the nation has dealt with internal divisions and external challenges, and the paths that it has taken.